TimurNasirov/hamster_autochiper/README.md

 <h3>Second mode without writing cipher</h3>
 You can get cipher from website using "-g" flag (Beta)<br>
 <code>python3 main.py -g -c</code><br>
-When program starts it try to get cipher from website "www.cybersport.ru/tags/games/shifr-hamster-kombat-khomiak-na-[today, but if time more than 22:00 - tomorrow]-avgusta" (it takes 5-10 sec.).
+When program starts it try to get cipher from website that you indicated in config.
 After that program show cipher in terminal and ask if should continue.
 If you enter "y", "yes", "д", "1", or "true" (text written in capital letters is also taken into account), program start write cipher in default auto mode with found cipher.
 If you enter any others texts, program will be ended.
 <h3>Config</h3>
 This program has configuration file (config.py), and here you can tune settings<br>
 DELAY_PER_LETTER - delay after every writed letters (default - 0.7sec)<br>
 DELAY_PER_CLICK - delay per taps (write -, delay, write .) (default - 0.2sec)<br>
 DELAY_IN_LONG_TAP - duration of long tap (press mouse, delay, release mouse) (default - 0.5sec)<br>
 UNNECESSARY_DELAYS - enable or disable micro-delays that occur when modes are enabled or disabled (default - True)<br>
-CONTINUE_IF_ERROR - continue program if program see incorrect letter in your text (only in auto mode, maybe to be in real time mode soon) (default - True)
+CONTINUE_IF_ERROR - continue program if program see incorrect letter in your text (only in auto mode, maybe to be in real time mode soon) (default - True)<br>
+GETCODE_WEBSITE - number of website where program get code (1 - www.cybersport.ru, 2 - moneymail.ru) (default - 2)<br>
+GETCODE_SHOW_WARNINGS - show warnings in getcode related to websites (code maybe old, program maybe get incorrect code, etc) (default - True)
 <h3>Where it can using in computer</h3>
 I tried it do in phones, but for now modules created in python cant clicking in phone (this is very difficult to do even in other languages)<br>
 You can install LDPlayer or other andorid simulators on your computer, download on it telegram and play hamster kombat<br>
 <h2>Updates</h2>
-<h3>1.6 (Latest)</h3>
+<h3>1.6.5 (Latest)</h3>
+Selecting a website to take the code from in the config<br>
+Warnings in getcode that you can enable or disable in config<br>
+__pycache__ directory removed<br>
+"Soon" chapter in readme
+<h3>1.6</h3>
 Flag "-g" in auto mode.
-This starting find cipher in website (now website is www.cybersport.ru).
-Not working if you writed any text after -c or use real-time mode (Beta)
+This starting find cipher in website.
+Not working if you writed any text after -c or use real-time mode (Beta)<br>
+Added .gitignore
 <h3>1.5.1</h3>
 "0" in real-time mode (Bug)
 <h3>1.5</h3>